CartoDB/data-services/geocoder/ip-addresses/README.md

 # Testing
 In order to test the data and the functions created under the script avaialble in this folder, you will need to run `bash test.sh` from `test/data` and `test/functions`.

+# Known issues
+* IPv6 addresses support?

 # Historic:
+* [24/06/2015]:
+  * Update readme.md: Adds Known issues section
+  * Supervised function available in `geocoder.sql`
 * [23/06/2015]:
   * Updates `README.md`: adds testing and table structure sections.
-Updates creation steps.
+Updates creation steps
   * Adding test structure for IP addresses geocoder